-Guitar player and Hifi enthusiast, geologist, “computerphile”, and aikidoka (link to Bio)
+Guitar player and Hifi enthusiast, geologist, and “computerphile” (link to Bio)

 A website about some of my interests.
-The ones at the sides here are those who are giving me most satisfaction today: Musica, both when I play with my friends and when I listen to it on my Hifi system. .
+The first two here are those who are giving me most satisfaction today: Music, both when I play with my friends and when I listen to it on my Hifi system.